BuffYoda21/Glyphs-Multiplayer/README.md

 # Glyphs Multiplayer

 This is the official Glyphs Multiplayer mod.
 It allows you to play with friends in real time in the ordinarily, single player world of Glyphs.
-This mod currently only supports Glyphs 1.7.0 and newer.
-It also requires you to have a connection to Steam.
+This mod only supports Glyphs running through the Steam client with an internet connection.

 ### Features
 * Real time position updates